Saturday Night Live season 39: Writers

-Michael Che, a standup comic who had guest written for five episodes in season 38, was hired as a full-time writer.

-Additionally, Tim Robinson was moved to the writing staff after one year as a featured player on the show.

-In December, Chicago Second City alum Katie Rich joined the writing staff.

-In January, comedians LaKendra Tookes and Leslie Jones were added to the writing staff.
-Both were part of the December casting call for a black female cast member.

-This was Seth Meyers' final season as writer.
-Michael Che initially departed following this season to join The Daily Show as a correspondent, but returned for the start of the next season to co-anchor Weekend Update alongside Jost.
+Newly hired writer Michael Che initially departed following this season to join The Daily Show as a correspondent, but returned for the start of the next season to co-anchor Weekend Update alongside Jost.

-This was also the final season for longtime writers Alex Baze (Weekend Update writer since 2004, and head of the segment since 2011), Marika Sawyer and John Solomon (both of whom had been with the show since 2006), as well as the only season for LaKendra Tookes.
+This was also the final season for longtime writers Alex Baze (Weekend Update writer for 10 years since 2004, and who was named the head of the segment in 2011), Marika Sawyer and John Solomon (both of whom had been with the show for eight years since 2006), as well as the only season for LaKendra Tookes.